This post may contain affiliate links, which help to keep Discerning Cyclist rolling. Learn more.

 Can Any Bike Seat Fit Any Bike?

-Bike seats are almost certain to fit the next bicycle you own, providing that the seat itself is relatively modern and universal.
+Bike seats are almost universal – certain to fit the bicycle you own, providing that the seat itself is relatively modern.
 If there are two rails running from nose to tail and 44 millimetres apart at their widest point, you’re in luck.
 Most big manufacturers now work to this specification.

-Some bicycles are fitted with special seats which aren’t universal.
-If the bicycle is very niche, for example a BMX, or just really old, then it might not work with your universal seat.
+Some bicycles are fitted with unique seats.
+If the bicycle is very niche, for example a BMX, or just really old, then it might not work with your existing saddle.
 Then there are the very precise I-Beam seats, which work on one rail, not two.

 It’s not widely advised for you to attach a bike seat from a different cycling discipline – for example putting a racing bicycle seat onto a mountain bike.